You are here:

 Copyright: Public domain

-How to cite: “Albany Evening Journal,” in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/topics/black-latina-women/cisco-resisting-segregation/albany-evening-journal.
+How to cite: “Albany Evening Journal,” in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/albany-evening-journal.

 - How would you feel in Mrs. Elizabeth Cisco’s position here?
-What emotions—good or bad, or contradictory—do you think she was experiencing?
+What emotions - good or bad, or contradictory - do you think she was experiencing?